-Contact XYZ Mutual Funds or your adviser for a copy of the fund's simplified prospectus and other disclosure documents.
+Contact XYZ Mutual Funds or your representative for a copy of the fund's simplified prospectus and other disclosure documents.
 These documents and the Fund Facts make up the fund's legal documents.

-XYZ Mutual Funds Phone:

-123 Asset Allocation St. Toll-fre

-Toronto, ON M1A 2B3 Email:
+XYZ Mutual Funds 123 Asset Allocation St. Toronto, ON M1A 2B3